 $50.97

-Our ad revenue dropped this month, and a big part of that was the decrease in page views.
-Hopefully, with the changes we made, we will see this number jump back up in January.
+Our ad revenue dropped this month, and a big part of it was the decrease in page views.
+Hopefully, with our changes, we will see this number jump back up in January.

 Affiliates